LAST UDPATED: December 9, 2025

 Section 3.
 If any member is convicted by a court of competent jurisdiction of any felony, or of any offense having the effect of disqualifying such member from obtaining a license to sell malt beverages under the laws of the State of Florida, or the United States of America, his membership shall be automatically and immediately terminated.

 Section 4.
 Each member shall contribute monthly toward the expenses of the Association a sum determined by the Board of Directors for that fiscal year of the Association of case equivalents of malt beverages sold by such member during the most recently completed state fiscal year times a case equivalent rate determined by the Board to be able to generate sufficient revenue to fund the budget of the Association for that fiscal year and maintain a 12-month operating reserve.
 The Board of Directors may suspend such payments by all members for temporary periods if, in the opinion of the Board, the funds on hand are sufficient to meet the expenses of the Association, and to carry out its purposes for a period of twelve (12) months or more.
 For purposes of this section, the term “case equivalent” means two hundred eighty-eight (288) ounces, regardless of how packaged, and the term “sales” includes all sales, including those to military installations, exporters or common carriers, but does not include transfers to other distributors.
-For any member whose annual dues total based on the previous year’s sales data would not exceed five thousand dollars ($5,000), a minimum of five thousand dollars ($5,000) shall be assessed and shall be pro-rated on a monthly basis.
+For any member whose annual dues total based on the previous year’s sales data would not exceed twelve thousand dollars ($12,000), a minimum of twelve thousand dollars ($12,000) shall be assessed and shall be pro-rated on a monthly basis.
 No such contribution shall vest any member with an interest in the funds of the Association, but shall be considered a voluntary and irrevocable contribution toward the expenses of the Association.

 Section 5.
 The Association shall not have the power to punish or fine any of its members or their representatives, and in the event any member shall fail to pay the contribution prescribed by the preceding section hereof, action by the Association shall be limited to cancellation of the membership of such member, and all such contributions shall be considered voluntary.